-After one year of being open TXMOST has hosted the following exhibitions
+After two years of being open TXMOST has hosted the following exhibitions

 In partnership with The Exploratorium, TXMOST obtained a variety of hands-on exhibits that all demonstrated an aspect of physics like light or sound.
 These exhibits were meant to be played with, explored, and are great for any age.
 These exhibits moved on during the last week of October 2016, but over the coming months we will be working to create a few of our very own!